Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - Form fields not populating when editing a recipe, the existing information was not displayed in each of the fields to allow editing: tweaked input to `value="{{ recipe.recipe_name }}"`

-Search feature was functioning but did not display search words after submitting.
-The `{page_heading}` variable was added to display the missing information. e.g. `"Showing Results for 'banana'"`
+- Search feature was functioning but it did not display the search words that were inputted after submitting.
+The `{page_heading}` variable was added to display the missing information. e.g. `"Showing results for: banana"`

-The recipe images did not fit well within the card.
+- The recipe images did not fit well within the card.
 The `-o-object-fit: contain;`styling was added so the image will keep its aspect ratio, but is resized to fit within the given dimension.

-- Website was loading slowly due to large number of images, changed the number of recipes displayed per page from 9 to 6, pagination is used.
+- The homepage was loading slowly due to the large number of images.
+I changed the number of recipes displayed per page from 9 to 6 using pagination.
+This improved the loading speed of the site and gave more attention to the 6 recipes displayed on each tab.

+- Lighthouse identified buttons with an icon but no label and advised using the aria-label attribute.
+This attribute is used to provide the label to any assistive technologies.

 <span id="unresolved"></span>

-## Unresolved Bugs
+## 8. Unresolved Bugs

+- Drop-down field in add new recipe form changes colour to red after selecting next field

+- Materialize select dropdown does not function correctly on iOS: known bug with Materialize meaning either the dropdown does not appear or selects the wrong item when tapped/clicked.

 - Error in console due to one or more images not displaying.

-- Categories page is not displaying, only accessible for admin, enable admin function for username: admin

-- Drop-down field in add new recipe form changes color to red after selecting next field

-- Materialize select dropdown does not function correctly on iOS: known bug with Materialize meaning either the dropdown does not appear or selects the wrong item when tapped/clicked.

-Warning reported by Chrome console, `[DOM] Input elements should have autocomplete attributes`: Resolution: added `autocomplete` to Register and Log In inputs.
+- Warning reported by Chrome console, `[DOM] Input elements should have autocomplete attributes`: Resolution: added `autocomplete` to Register and Log In inputs.

 **Issues reported by GitPod**